ashmit-verma24134/Web_Dev/README.md

 - ✅ Deployment

 ## 📁 Folder Structure
-Each folder is a standalone project or section-based practice:
+Each folder is a standalone project or topic-based practice:
 - `HTML-CSS-Basics/` – Simple pages and layouts
 - `JS-DOM-Projects/` – JavaScript practice & interactive features
-- `Node-Express-Apps/` – Backend & full-stack mini projects
+- `Node-Express-Apps/` – Backend & full-stack mini apps

 ## 📅 Timeline
-🗓️ Bootcamp started: May 2025
+🗓️ Started: May 2025
-📈 Consistently updating as I progress
+📈 Continuously adding and refining projects as I learn

-## 📌 Goals
+## 🎯 Goals
-- Build real projects to solidify concepts
+- Build meaningful mini projects to reinforce learning
-- Upload projects to GitHub Pages / Replit / Render
+- Host projects using GitHub Pages / Render / Replit
-- Track learning and growth publicly
+- Share progress openly and improve through feedback

 ---

-📬 Feel free to star or fork!
-Feedback and suggestions are welcome.
+📬 Feel free to explore, star, or fork!
+Feedback and contributions are always welcome.